ConnorScott-Ox/Professional-Profile/content/project/Ellenor Hospice/index.md

 url_video: ""
 ---

-For 6 Months I volunteered in an Ellenor Hospice.
+For 6 months I volunteered in an Ellenor Hospice.
 The primary objective was to make patients as comfortable as possible while they received palliative care.